TacaSpell/act_qa_challenge/README.md

 and the "Register" button is clicked
 Then an error message is displayed: "firstname is invalid"

-## INVALID EMAIL
-Given I am on the additional data page [http://www.automationpractice.pl/index.php?controller=authentication&back=my-account#account-creation](http://www.automationpractice.pl/index.php?controller=authentication&back=my-account#account-creation)
-When the email field is filled with an existing email
-and the "Register" button is clicked
-Then an error message is displayed: "An account using this email address has already been registered"

-## EXISTING EMAIL
-Given I am on the additional data page [http://www.automationpractice.pl/index.php?controller=authentication&back=my-account#account-creation](http://www.automationpractice.pl/index.php?controller=authentication&back=my-account#account-creation)
-When the email field is filled with an invalid email
-and the "Register" button is clicked
-Then an error message is displayed: "email is invalid"

 ## INVALID PASSWORD
 Given I am on the additional data page [http://www.automationpractice.pl/index.php?controller=authentication&back=my-account#account-creation](http://www.automationpractice.pl/index.php?controller=authentication&back=my-account#account-creation)
 When the password field is filled with an invalid password